 The reality is you can’t have one with out the other.
 After doing a number of large renovations and additions we have come up with a simpler and effective way to resolve this dilemma.

 Affordable First Step:

-Depending on the complexity, for a small fee we provide 2-3 preliminary floor plan designs along with some 3-D imagining of the plan.
+Depending on the complexity, for a small fee we provide a couple preliminary floor plan design along with some 3-D imagining of the plan.
 Then we put together a realistic rough budget range for those options.
 This will help to determine if the plan will work before you invest a lot of time and money into it.